Hack-it-Rafi/Video_Model/Refined4/README.md

 - **Python**: 3.8+ (tested with 3.13)
 - **GPU**: NVIDIA GPU with CUDA support (recommended)
-  - Minimum 8GB VRAM for batch_size=2
+  - Recommended 16GB+ VRAM for batch_size=4 with MViT-v2 + 32 frames
+  - Mixed-precision (AMP) is enabled by default to reduce memory usage
-  - CPU training is possible but slower
+  - CPU training is possible but very slow
 - **RAM**: 16GB+ recommended
 - **Storage**: 10GB+ for model cache and datasets